 This store puts up artificially high anchor prices.

 However, he doesn’t consider one thing.
 54% of online shoppers state the ability to compare prices is among the reasons why they shop online, according to a KPMG Global Online Consumer Report.

 Moreover, 79% of respondents in an Ask Your Target Market survey say they actively try to find the best price.
 Meaning, relying too much on made-up anchor prices can alienate consumers who can see how others price the same product.

 The decoy effect, or asymmetric-dominance effect, refers to the tactic where marketers offer a third ‘decoy’ option that is inferior to the main product to increase the sales of the latter.

-Although commonly-used, the effectiveness of this strategy is still being discussed.
+Although commonly-used, effectiveness of this strategy is still being discussed.

-Scholars argue that if meaningful qualitative descriptions of the products significantly reduce the effects of this strategy.
+Scholars argue that meaningful qualitative descriptions of the products significantly reduce the effects of this strategy.
 They also suggest that academic marketing research overlooks the real-life marketing contexts where retailers usually provide detailed descriptions and pictures of the products.